nathan-rice/Elementwise/README.rst

     There are some exceptions to the broadcasting behavior that can not be circumvented.
 This includes most methods uesd by builtin types that were formerly functions, such as __str__ and __nonzero__.
-When you need to broadcast these operations, use :meth:`ElementwiseProxy.apply`.
+When you need to broadcast these operations, use ElementwiseProxy.apply.